-Eglė Rindzevičiūtė is a Lecturer in Sociology, Kingston University, London
+Dr Eglė Rindzevičiūtė is a Senior Lecturer in Sociology, Kingston University London, the UK.

 I am a political sociologist interested in governance, knowledge production and culture.
-I have a long standing interest in the development and legacy of cybernetics and the systems approach, the sciences which may sound rather arcane to many, but which have been fundamental building blocks for our contemporary understanding of the self, the state, the society and nature.
-In my earlier work I have examined governance as an intellectual activity can have in liberal and illiberal regimes.
+I have a long standing interest in the transnational and global history of cybernetics and the systems approach, the sciences which may sound rather arcane to some, but which have been fundamental building blocks for our contemporary understanding of the self, the state, the society and nature.
+More generally, my work explores the different roles that scientific governance as an intellectual activity can have in liberal and illiberal regimes.
 Is it possible to associate some types of scientific expertise with liberal governmentality?
 Can science, but also culture, drive democratic change?
-To answer these questions, my books and articles examined a range of different cases which include European policy transfer, the making of cultural heritage, and East-West cooperation in scientific governance during the Cold War.
+To answer these questions, my books and articles examined a range of different cases which include European policy transfer, the making of cultural heritage, and East-West cooperation during the Cold War.

 As you can see from CV, my background is international and interdisciplinary.
 Trained in art history, management and political science in Vilnius, Moscow and Budapest, I have received a PhD in Culture Studies from Linköping University (Sweden, 2008).
-Before coming to Kingston I was a researcher at the Centre d’études européennes, Sciences Po in Paris.
+Before coming to Kingston I was a researcher at the Centre d’études européennes, the Paris Institute of Political Science (Sciences Po).

 In 2016-2018, I am a Visiting Research Fellow at the School of Public Administration, the University of Gothenburg.
-I hold a Honorary Research Fellowship with the Gothenburg Research Institute (GRI), the University of Gothenburg and I am an Associate Professor (docent) at the Department for Studies of Culture & Social Change, Linköping University, Sweden.
+I hold a Honorary Research Fellowship with the Gothenburg Research Institute (GRI), the University of Gothenburg and an Associate Professor (docent) at the Department for Studies of Culture & Social Change, Linköping University, Sweden.